 Legal BodyEmployment Appeal Tribunal (UKEAT)

-Type of Claim / JurisdictionDiscrimination and Equality, Working Time and Leave, Pay and Conditions of Employment
+Type of Claim / JurisdictionDiscrimination and Equality, Working Time, Pay

 The claimant, a serving police constable, took Shared Parental Leave (SPL) for just over 3 months in 2015 after his wife gave birth to their second son.
 Had he been a female police constable on maternity leave, he would have been entitled to be paid his full salary for the period over which he took SPL.